 A Close Encounter With Yangon’s Most Dangerous Street Gang

-We headed down on another dark street, our backpacks feeling heavier than usual.
-I noticed a small bunch gathered at the corner.
-They were engaged in friendly play-fighting.
+We headed down on another dark street, our backpacks feeling heavier with each passing minute.
+I noticed in the near distance a small bunch engaged in friendly play-fighting.
 It wasn't the first time I encountered such a raucous gang during our travels so I wasn't bothered.

-Squinting their beady eyes, they noticed me approaching them.
-I dismissed their intense stare as curiosity and continued towards them without a second thought.
-Their playful bantering suddenly stopped and was replaced by an eerie silence, the type that pierced into the night, that lasted but a fraction of a second.
+They squinted their beady little eyes indicating they had seen me.
+I dismissed their intense stare as curiosity, and continued towards them without a second thought.
+Their playful bantering suddenly stopped, and they became as still as the night.

-The driver warned us not to walk the streets at night.
+The driver turned out to be quite friendly.
+He warned us not to walk the streets at night.
 He said there were stray dogs everywhere, ruling the streets and reaping terror.
 He went on to say this was a big problem in Yangon.
-Many people have been attacked and have even died at the rage of these hoodlums.
-We were lucky - he said.
-We thanked him while trying to catch our breath.
-After calming down, I let out a nervous laugh - did we just have a close encounter with Yangon's most dangerous street gang - a bunch of aggressive street dogs high on adrenaline?!
+Many people have been attacked, and have even died at the rage of these hoodlums.

-Stray dogs are a serious problem in Myanmar with nearly 1000 rabies-related deaths per year - the highest number in all of Southeast Asia.
-The dogs that nearly attacked me looked "healthy" and well-fed so much so that I questioned if they were truly strays or if they belonged to people.
+Stray dogs are a serious problem in Myanmar with nearly 1000 rabies-related deaths per year, the highest number in all of Southeast Asia.
+The dogs that nearly attacked me looked "healthy" and well-fed.
+I questioned if they were truly stray dogs, or if they had owners.
 The answer is that many people choose to feed the dogs without actually owning them.
-This is, of course, a noble gesture but it doesn't solve the problem of the ever-growing population of stray dogs (only neutering can solve that).
+Of course, this is a noble gesture but it doesn't solve the problem of the ever-growing population of stray dogs.
+The only sustainable solution is to neuter the dogs.

-For decades, the city municipal body had taken drastic measures to try to control the number of strays by scattering poisoned meat around the city causing the inevitable, and inhumane, death of thousands of helpless street dogs.
-People were outraged and spoke vehemently against this barbaric practice forcing the Yangon City Develop Committee to stop.
+For decades, the city had taken drastic measures to control the number of strays by scattering poisoned meat causing the death of thousands of street dogs.
+People were outraged, and spoke vehemently against this barbaric practice forcing the Yangon City Develop Committee to stop.

-Unfortunately, hundreds of thousands of stray dogs (an estimated 120,000) and puppies remain on the streets of Yangon alone; the problem is only getting worse and attacks (and deaths due to rabies) are on the rise.
+Unfortunately, hundreds of thousands of stray dogs and puppies remain on the streets of Yangon alone.
+The problem is only getting worse and attacks are on the rise.

 Read more: Question of Whether to Cull Strays Divides YangonYangon's Stray Dogs, Rangoon's Stray Dogs: Burdens or Companions?,

-WHAT SHOULD YOU DO IF YOU'RE BITTEN BY A STREET DOG?
+WHAT TO DO WHEN BITTEN BY A STRAY DOG?

 Although it's recommended to get a rabies vaccine if you think you'll be in contact with infected animals, this doesn't guarantee against contracting the virus.
 If you've had the shot, you'll still need to go to a hospital to get 2 more shots at different intervals.
 Whether you're vaccinated or not, the first thing to do is to clean the wound and head to a hospital as soon as possible.